-Each class of units represents a fractional part of the membership interests of Avalon Cable Holdings and has the rights and obligations specified in Avalon Cable Holdings' Amended and Restated Limited Liability Company Agreement.
+Each class of Units represents a fractional part of the membership interests of Avalon and has the rights and obligations specified in Avalon's Amended and Restated Limited Liability Company Agreement.
+To date, certain of Avalon's Class A Units, Class B Units and Class C Units have been issued and are outstanding.